Suryanshgupta1234/PSIT---Demo/README.md

 # PSIT---Demo
-this is my learning phase of repository
+This is my learning phase of the repository
+Author - Suryansh Gupta